wavebreaker-lucas/esg_gp_be/README-CALCULATION.md

 1.  **Activity Data:** Aggregated input data (e.g., total annual litres of diesel consumed) stored in `ReportedMetricValue`.
 2.  **Factor Data:** Reference data (emission factors, pollutant factors, energy conversion factors) stored in dedicated models.
 3.  **Metric Linking:** Configuration on the `BaseESGMetric` definition to link specific activity metrics to the relevant factors.
-4.  **Calculation Logic:** (To be implemented in service functions) Performs lookups and calculations.
+4.  **Calculation Logic:** Service functions implementing lookups and calculations for emissions (implemented) and other metrics (to be implemented).
 5.  **Calculated Results:** Stores the output of calculations in dedicated models for traceability and reporting.

 ## Core Components